 Therefore, if you play games regularly, and you don’t pay any attention when the phone gets hot, you could be contributing to battery damage that makes it harder to charge up and stay charged, even when you are not playing games.

-As with many things we’ve discussed in this article, this question ties into the resources it takes to play games.
+As with many things discussed in this article, this question ties into the resources it takes to play games.
 Playing a modern mobile game with lots of graphics to load is asking the processor and other hardware to do a lot for you.

-This may be doubly true if you are playing any kind of persistently online game that also needs to have a secure connection to the internet to download information as you are playing.
+This may be doubly true if you are playing any persistently online game that also needs to have a secure connection to the internet to download information as you are playing.

-It is probably a good idea to avoid running large or intense games while the device charges up.
+Avoid running large or intense games while the device charges up is probably a good idea.
 However, you may be able to run simple, lower resolution games that use fewer system resources.

 Gaming is one of the best ways to enjoy the full processing power of your smartphone, and there are plenty of different titles out there for you to try.
 Although it can be an intense hobby that drains the battery, it should not cause any negative effects for the phone, although some care from users is good here.